iloveponies/120-hour-epic-sax-marathon/p-p-p-pokerface.markdown

 (value (hand ["2H" "3H" "4H" "5H" "6H"])) ;=> 4
 ~~~

+Now the functions `card`, `rank` and `suit` form the abstraction for a playing
+card.
+They are the only functions that need to know about the internal
-And we would now be able to change the internal representation to something
+representatin of the card.
+This means that we would now be able to change the
-like this, if we wanted to:
+internal representation to something like this, if we wanted to:

 ~~~ {.clojure}
 (card "2H") ;=> {:rank 2, :suit :hearts}